Latest wheel loader models use smart technologies to reduce ownership costs

-A staple on many jobsites, the wheel loader has undergone several innovations in the past few years – and will see even further updates in the near future.
+A staple on many job sites, the wheel loader has undergone several innovations in the past few years – and will see even further updates in the near future.

-It’s been a busy 2021 for wheel loaders as several large manufacturers have released new models, including the new G-Series from Case; Caterpillar’s 980, 982 and 992 machines; and Doosan Infracore North America’s DL380-7, which joined the company’s -7 Series of wheel loaders.
+Several leading manufacturers have released new models, including the new G-Series from Case; Caterpillar’s 980, 982 and 992 machines; and Doosan Infracore North America’s DL380-7, which joined the company’s -7 Series of wheel loaders.

 Increased efficiency and productivity